-Although, you can move or copy files/folders on Windows 11/10 with simple drag and drop gestures.
-You can also use a shortcut key “Ctrl +C” to copy an item, then you can paste in a different location by pressing the “Ctrl + V” shortcut.
-To move an item from one place to another, use the shortcut keys “Ctrl + X” to cut and paste it on another location using the “Ctrl + V” keyboard shortcut.
+Although, you can move or copy files/folders on Windows 11/10 with simple drag-and-drop gestures.
+You can also use a shortcut key, “Ctrl + C,” to copy an item, then you can paste to a different location by pressing the “Ctrl + V” shortcut.
+To move an item from one place to another, use the shortcut keys “Ctrl + X” to cut and paste it into another location using the “Ctrl + V” keyboard shortcut.

 How to Add or Remove “Move To folder” to Context Menu on Windows 11/10?